What Is an Accelerated Computer Science Degree?

 How to Get a Computer Science Degree Fast

-- Earn college credits from your professional experience.
+Earn college credits from your professional experience.
 Many schools allow students to take the College-Level Examination Program (CLEP) and earn credits for subjects where they can demonstrate a reasonable amount of knowledge.
-The benefits of the CLEP exams are endless and an excellent way to reduce your coursework.
+CLEP exams can significantly reduce your coursework requirements.¹

-- Maximize your time in high school.
+Maximize your time in high school.
 You can begin setting the pace for early graduation by taking advanced placement courses in high school.
-Advanced Placement (AP) courses reward students who perform well on their exams with credits they can transfer to their college degree.
+Advanced Placement (AP) courses reward students who perform well on their exams with credits they can transfer to their college degree.²

 What Is the Fastest Online Computer Science Degree?